Achtung Baby: 20th anniversary releases

 The 20th anniversary of Achtung Baby was marked by several releases in 2011.
 At the band's request, a documentary film about the album entitled From the Sky Down was produced.
 It was directed by Davis Guggenheim, who previously collaborated with the Edge for the documentary It Might Get Loud in 2008.
 From the Sky Down documents the album's difficult recording period, the band members' relationships, and U2's creative process.
 Archival footage and stills from the recording sessions appear in the film, along with unreleased scenes from Rattle and Hum.
 For the documentary, the band were filmed during a return visit to Hansa Studios and during rehearsals for the Glastonbury Festival 2011.
 The film premiered at the 2011 Toronto International Film Festival, becoming the first documentary to open the festival, and in October, it was broadcast on multiple television networks worldwide.

 On 31 October 2011, Achtung Baby was reissued in five formats.
 In addition to a single-disc release of the album, a deluxe edition included a bonus disc of remixes and B-sides from the album's five singles, and a vinyl edition included the album on two LPs with two additional LPs of remixes.
-The 10-disc "Super Deluxe" and "Über Deluxe" editions included: the Zooropa album; three additional CDs with remixes, B-sides, and outtakes; a "kindergarten" disc with nascent versions of Achtung Baby's 12 songs; four DVDs containing From the Sky Down, the Zoo TV: Live from Sydney concert film, music videos, and other bonus material; 16 art prints; and a hardback book.
+The 10-disc "Super Deluxe" and "Über Deluxe" editions included: the Zooropa album; three additional CDs with remixes, B-sides, and outtakes; a disc with nascent versions of Achtung Baby's 12 songs called Kindergarten; four DVDs containing From the Sky Down, the Zoo TV: Live from Sydney concert film, music videos, and other bonus material; 16 art prints; and a hardback book.
 The "Über Deluxe" edition also contains a double-vinyl copy of the album, five 7-inch vinyl singles, a copy of U2's fan club magazine Propaganda, and a replica of Bono's "Fly" sunglasses.
 The media initially reported that the reissue was a remastered release.
 However, the reissue's official website initially excluded any mention of "remastering" before adding it and then removing it.
 The Edge confirmed that the album was not fully remastered since "the original was so right" and so much "artistry had gone into the original EQ'ing" but did say that they were able to "optimize it ... tweak the levels, give it a bit of a polish".
 "Blow Your House Down", an outtake included in the deluxe editions, was released as a promotional single in October 2011.

 Q commissioned an Achtung Baby tribute album, entitled AHK-toong BAY-bi Covered, that was included in the magazine's December 2011 issue.
 It features performances by Jack White, Depeche Mode, Damien Rice, Gavin Friday, Glasvegas, The Fray, Patti Smith, The Killers, Snow Patrol, Nine Inch Nails, and Garbage.